Bachelor of Applied Management

 You’ll do a 300-hour internship as part of the Dunedin programme.
 We’ll help place you in an organisation and then check in with you regularly to make sure that you’re doing ok.
 We’ll also help you establish your research question and make sure that you’re sorting all your research documents, including ethical approval.
 You’ll be assigned an Otago Polytechnic staff member who’ll provide advice and support throughout your internship.

-Our students have been placed in organisations such as Dunedin Venues Management Limited, Polson Higgs, Otago Rugby, Emmerson’s Brewery, Cancer Society, New Zealand PGA, Thai Airways, Southern District Health Board, Petri Dish, Innovate HQ, Green Island Community Association, St Clair Golf Course, Tuapeka Gold, Otakau Presbyterian Support, Audit NZ, Naylor Love, and Larnach Castle.
+Our students have been placed in organisations such as Dunedin Venues Management Limited, Polson Higgs, Otago Rugby, Emmerson’s Brewery, Cancer Society, New Zealand PGA, Southern District Health Board, Petri Dish, Innovate HQ, Green Island Community Association, St Clair Golf Course, Tuapeka Gold, Otakau marae, Presbyterian Support, Audit NZ, Naylor Love, and Larnach Castle.

 Auckland programme internship